buildspace/buildspace-projects/Solidity_And_Smart_Contracts/id/Section_2/Lesson_2_Deploy_To_Real_Testnet.md

 ## 🙃 Kesulitan mendapatkan Testnet ETH?

-If the above doesn't work, use the `/faucet` command in the #faucet-request channel and our bot will send you some!
-If you want some more, send your public wallet address and drop a funny gif.
-Either me, or someone from the project will send you some fake ETH as soon as they can.
-The funnier the gif, the faster you will get sent fake ETH LOL.

 Jika cara di atas tidak berhasil, gunakan perintah `/faucet` di saluran #faucet-request dan bot kami akan mengirimkan kamu beberapa!
 Jika kamu menginginkan lebih, kirim alamat dompet publik kamu dan berikan gif lucu.
 Entah aku, atau seseorang dari proyek akan mengirimkan kamu beberapa ETH palsu sesegera mungkin.
 Semakin lucu gif, semakin cepat kamu dikirimi ETH palsu Haha.

 ## 📈 Terapkan ke Rinkeby testnet